status-im/status-software-legal-documents/browser-extension-wallet-privacy-policy.md

 Third party service providers we engage and services we utilise from them include:

-- _DigitalOcean_: Providing hosting services in relation to the API Proxy Server;

-- _Alibaba Cloud_: Providing hosting services in relation to the API Proxy Server;

 - _Google Cloud_: Providing hosting services in relation to the API Proxy Server;and

 - _Cryptocompare_: Providing data and information services around cryptocurrency prices;